Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 CONCLUSIONS

-The risk of venous thromboembolism is increased among those using oral contraceptives (3-9 / 10,000 women per year) compared with non-pregnant women who do not use these drugs (1-5 / 10,000 women per year).
-There is evidence that drospirenone-containing oral contraceptives have a higher risk (10.22 / 10.000) than drugs containing other progestins.
-However, the risk is still low and much lower than during pregnancy (about 5-20 / 10.000 women per year) and in the postnatal period (40-65 / 10.000 women per year) (see table).
+The risk of venous thromboembolism is increased among oral contraceptive users (3-9/10,000 women per year) compared with non-pregnant and non-users (1-5/10,000 women per year).
+There is evidence that drospirenone-containing oral contraceptives have a higher risk (10.22/10,000) than drugs containing other progestins.
+However, the risk is still low and much lower than that during pregnancy (approximately 5-20/10,000 women per year) and in the postpartum period (40-65/10,000 women per year) (see table).

 Another name for birth control pills is oral contraceptives.
-The principle of action is based on the content of hormonal substances in the preparations, which are close to those produced by the female body.
+The principle of action is based on the content of hormonal substances in the preparations, close to those produced by the female body.

-The main division of currently existing oral contraceptives into monophasic (or mini-pills, i.e. those that contain only one hormone - progesterone) and combined (containing progesterone + estrogen).
-So an additional dose of hormones enters the woman's body, while the ovulation process is suspended (the development and release of the egg is difficult), and the mucus in the cervix interferes with the activity of sperm.
+The main division of currently existing oral contraceptives is monophasic (or mini-pills, i.e. those that contain only one hormone - progesterone) and combined (containing progesterone + estrogen).
+This way, an additional dose of hormones enters the woman’s body, while the ovulation process is suspended (the development and release of the egg is hampered), and the mucus in the cervix interferes with the activity of sperm.

-In general, when choosing contraceptive pills, the doctor takes into account the age, whether the woman gave birth or not, as well as the presence of hormonal disorders in the body.
+In general, when selecting birth control pills, the doctor takes into account the age, whether the woman has given birth or not, as well as the presence of hormonal disorders in the body.

-Mini-pills are taken every day, starting from the first day of your period.
-If the pill is not taken on time, then its effect ends after 48 hours, and the risk of conception increases significantly.
+Mini-pills are taken every day, starting from the first day of menstruation.
+If the pill is not taken on time, its effect ends after 48 hours, and the risk of conception increases significantly.

 Contraindications to the use of oral contraception are diseases of the gallbladder and liver, menstrual irregularities in nulliparous women, and malignant tumors.
-Do not take contraceptive pills during pregnancy, as well as; their use is not recommended for women over 40, as well as for smokers after 35.
+It is not permissible to take birth control pills during pregnancy, as well as; Their use is not recommended for women over 40 years of age, as well as for smokers over 35.

-Possible side effects of taking oral contraceptives: false pregnancy (nausea, vomiting, breast pain, irritability, headaches, etc.), decreased sex drive, weight gain, thrush.
+Possible side effects of taking oral contraceptives: false pregnancy (nausea, vomiting, breast pain, irritability, headaches, etc.), decreased libido, weight gain, thrush.

-If side effects are severe, then it is necessary to consult about the possibility of changing the drug.
-But you can change the drug or stop using it only after the end of the use of the package.
+If side effects are severe, it is necessary to consult about the possibility of changing the drug.
+But you can change the drug or stop using it only after you finish using the package.

-During the period of taking hormonal contraceptives, not only the possibility of pregnancy is reduced to a minimum, but also the menstrual cycle and pain during it normalize, the risk of breast and genital cancers is reduced.
+During the period of taking hormonal contraceptives, not only the possibility of pregnancy is reduced to a minimum, but the menstrual cycle and pain during it are also normalized, and the risk of cancer of the breast and genital organs is reduced.

-Now about the common myths about the consequences of taking birth control pills.
-Young girls are not contraindicated in modern contraceptives with a low content of hormones, the effectiveness of which is also high.
+Now about common myths about the consequences of taking birth control pills.
+Modern contraceptives with a reduced content of hormones, the effectiveness of which is also high, are not contraindicated for young girls.
 In addition, the use of oral contraceptives helps to cope with skin problems (pimples and acne on the body and face).

-A common claim is that facial hair (mustache and beard) grows from birth control pills.
-This myth arose at the dawn of the development of oral contraceptives (in the 60s), when the content of hormones in them was quite high.
-The current drugs exclude this possibility.
-Tablets with a lot of hormones are intended only for the treatment of gynecological diseases.
-Another myth is the risk of a significant increase in body weight, which is also associated with a large proportion of hormones in some drugs.
+A common claim is that birth control pills cause facial hair (mustache and beard) to grow.
+This myth arose at the dawn of the development of oral contraceptives (in the 60s), when the hormone content in them was quite high.
+Current drugs exclude this possibility.
+Tablets with a large amount of hormones are intended only for the treatment of gynecological diseases.
+Another myth is the risk of significant weight gain, which is also associated with a large proportion of hormones in some drugs.

 They do not affect the development of infertility, contrary to popular belief.

-Experts believe that the period of taking contraceptive pills can be as long as the woman needs and this will not affect her health in any way and will not give harmful consequences.
-Interruptions in taking oral contraceptives, on the other hand, are undesirable.
-Since the body has to rebuild from one regime to another.
+Experts believe that the period of taking birth control pills can be as long as a woman needs and this will not affect her health in any way and will not have harmful consequences.
+On the contrary, breaks in taking oral contraceptives are undesirable.
+Since the body has to adapt from one mode to another.

-Pregnancy can occur as early as 1-2 months after the end of taking oral contraceptives.
+Pregnancy can occur within 1-2 months after stopping taking oral contraceptives.

 Rules for taking hormonal contraceptives.
-The tablets should be taken at the same time every day.
-Before starting use, carefully study the annotations and clarify all your questions with your doctor.
+You should take the tablets at the same time every day.
+Before starting use, carefully read the instructions and clarify all your questions with your doctor.
 Sufficient protection against unwanted pregnancy is guaranteed only from the time of taking the second package of the drug.

-Remember that it is always best to consult your doctor regarding birth control pills and their effects.
+Remember that it is best to always consult your doctor regarding birth control pills and their consequences.
 After all, any advertising will not give you accurate and objective data.
-This can only be done by a real professional.
+Only a true professional can do this.
 Remember also that oral contraception will not protect you from sexually transmitted diseases.